LaunchCodeEducation/java-web-dev-curriculum/content/data-types/reading/more-data-types/_index.md

 ### Try It

-Open the `HelloMethods` and `Messages` files in the `java-web-dev-exercises` project in IntelliJ and experiment with the following:
+Open the `HelloMethods` and `Messages` files in the `java-web-dev-projects` project in IntelliJ and experiment with the following:

 1. Figure out how to alter the `HelloMethods` code to change the message returned.
 1. Add another “Hello, World” language option.